ashokdubariya/invoice-management/README.md

 ## License

-This project is open-source and available for personal and commercial use.
+This project is open-source and available for personal use.